Shopping Cart

 Valul lui Traian: The Southern Jewel

-Valul lui Traian in southwestern Moldova is known as the southern jewel of Moldovan wine regions.
-Its warm climate and varied soil are perfect for making strong red wines.
+Valul lui Traian (southwestern Moldova) warm climate and varied soil are perfect for making strong red wines.
 These wines have a deep colour, rich flavours, and smooth tannins.
 The region is famous for its creativity, producing unique and exciting wines that wine lovers enjoy.

 Other Emerging Wine Regions